geez0219/website-ng/src/assets/branches/r1.0/tutorial/beginner/t07_estimator.md

     /_/    \__,_/____/\__/_____/____/\__/_/_/ /_/ /_/\__,_/\__/\____/_/

+    FastEstimator-Warn: No ModelSaver Trace detected.
+Models will not be saved.
-    FastEstimator-Start: step: 1; LeNet_lr: 0.001;
+    FastEstimator-Start: step: 1; num_device: 0; logging_interval: 0;
-    FastEstimator-Eval: step: 300; epoch: 1; ce: 0.189893; min_ce: 0.189893; since_best: 0;
+    FastEstimator-Eval: step: 300; epoch: 1; ce: 0.15603326;
-    FastEstimator-Eval: step: 600; epoch: 2; ce: 0.09446942; min_ce: 0.09446942; since_best: 0;
+    FastEstimator-Eval: step: 600; epoch: 2; ce: 0.09531953;
-    FastEstimator-Eval: step: 900; epoch: 3; ce: 0.09978603; min_ce: 0.09446942; since_best: 1;
+    FastEstimator-Eval: step: 900; epoch: 3; ce: 0.06877253;
-    FastEstimator-Eval: step: 1200; epoch: 4; ce: 0.08089107; min_ce: 0.08089107; since_best: 0;
+    FastEstimator-Eval: step: 1200; epoch: 4; ce: 0.05356282;
-    FastEstimator-Finish: step: 1200; total_time: 35.61 sec; LeNet_lr: 0.001;
+    FastEstimator-Finish: step: 1200; total_time: 36.81 sec; LeNet_lr: 0.001;

+<a id='t07intermediate'></a>

 ### Monitor intermediate results
-You might have noticed that in `Network` of `get_estimator`, there is an op: `CrossEntropy(inputs=("y_pred", "y") outputs="ce1")`.
+You might have noticed that in our example `Network` there is an op: `CrossEntropy(inputs=("y_pred", "y") outputs="ce1")`.
 However, the `ce1` never shows up in the training log above.
-This is because we have a smart filtering in the Network that filters out unused variables to reduce the communication between GPU and CPU.
-On the contrary, `ce` shows up in log because it serves as a loss that updates the model, by default, we add all losses to logger.
+This is because FastEstimator identifies and filters out unused variables to reduce unnecessary communication between the GPU and CPU.
+On the contrary, `ce` shows up in the log because by default we log all loss values that are used to update models.

-But what if we want to see value of `ce1` throughout the training?
+But what if we want to see the value of `ce1` throughout training?

-Easy, just add `ce1` to `monitor_names` in `Estimator`.
+Easy: just add `ce1` to `monitor_names` in `Estimator`.

 ```python